Catherine Bottomley, PhD

-Catherine is Chief Scientific Officer at Vitaccess.
+Catherine is Head of Patient Centered Research and Chief Scientific Officer at Vitaccess.

 She not only ensures that the data from our studies meet stakeholder requirements, but also that our research is conducted in the best interests of patients, and that the data we collect reflect the issues that matter most to them.
 Catherine is passionate about bringing patients’ voices to the center of healthcare research.